 Finally, rest in the soothing child’s pose.

-Finish by resting on the back with the legs bent for at least 5 minutes.
-This is possibly the hardest thing to do, but give 5 minutes for the body to assimilate the movements and the mind to rest more deeply.
+Finish by resting on the back with the legs bent for at least ten minutes.
+This is possibly the hardest thing to do, but give yourself ten minutes for the body to assimilate the movements and the mind to rest more deeply.

 To work with me and learn more poses that can benefit your particular condition, contact me here to arrange a phone conversation.